Rita Ora Wows In Low-Cut Skintight Corset

 Rita Ora was recently in Japan and shared a number of eye-catching photos to her Instagram page.

 The “Body On Me” songstress wore a pink, blue, and black jacket with a skintight black corset, which was low-cut.
 Her pants matched the jacket and appeared to be a comfy fit for the singer.
 She kept her hair natural and curly while accessorizing herself with numerous necklaces, bracelets, and rings.
-Rita is posing by a plain wall, serving different poses in each shot.
-In the first, she is flashed her jacket open to show off the outfit more, while grinning with her teeth.
+Rita is posing in front of a plain wall, serving different poses in each shot.
+In the first one, she held her jacket open to show off the outfit more, while grinning with her teeth.

 Within five hours of sharing, the post racked up over 112,000 likes, proving to be popular with her audience.